 Continuing Education Activity

-The American Society of Anesthesiologists (ASA) physical status classification system was developed to offer clinicians a simple categorization of a patient’s physiological status that can be helpful in predicting operative risk.
+The American Society of Anesthesiologists (ASA) physical status classification system was developed to offer clinicians a simple categorization of a patient's physiological status that can help predict operative risk.
 The ASAPS originated in 1941 and has seen some revisions since that time.
 This activity covers the American Society of Anesthesiologists (ASA) physical status classification system's classification of patients so healthcare teams can make an informed decision as to whether a given patient is a good candidate for anesthesia.

-The American Society of Anesthesiologists (ASA) physical status classification system was developed to offer clinicians a simple categorization of a patient's physiological status that can be helpful in predicting operative risk.
+The American Society of Anesthesiologists (ASA) physical status classification system was developed to offer clinicians a simple categorization of a patient's physiological status to help predict operative risk.
 The ASAPS originated in 1941 and has seen some revisions since that time.

 Anesthesia providers use this scale to indicate preoperative health to help decide if a patient should have an operation.
 For predicting operative risk, other factors to consider include: